-JSR, The Yorkshire Wolds Cookery School and Michelin Star Chef, of The Inn, have teamed up to launch ‘The Golden Apron’, a cookery competition designed to find Yorkshire’s best young chef.
+JSR, The Yorkshire Wolds Cookery School and Michelin Star Chef, James Mackenzie of The Pipe and Glass Inn, have teamed up to launch ‘The Golden Apron’, a cookery competition designed to find Yorkshire’s best young chef.
 The competition is open to 14-19 year olds throughout Yorkshire and will give aspiring youngsters guidance in their cookery career whilst promoting the region’s finest produce.

 Sponsored by food manufacturer, Cranswick, retailer, Sainsbury’s and farming group, JSR, the competition will see three industries unite to promote local, healthy food for students to work with.